flash-me/mups/README.md

  ```ts
  (content: string) => `<div class='myCustomClass'>${content}</div>`
  ```
  And thats it!
-Now when you are going to use `$$` in your document, `Doctrine` will catch the marker and transform the content:
+Now when you are going to use `$$` in your document, `mups` will catch the marker and transform the content:
  ```
  This is not just another $$markdown$$ parser.